ankiitgupta7/ankiitgupta7.github.io/pages/05_gallery.md

 gallery_path: "assets/img/mygallery"
 tags: [Photos, Memoirs]
 ---
-I come from a remote village, called Tekuridih, in Jaunpur district of Uttar Pradesh in India.
-I moved to Calcutta during my high school to prepare better for the IIT-JEE exam.
-The inspiration to go to IIT came from my elder brother who graduated from IIT-BHU when I entered IIT-KGP.
+I come from a remote village, Tekuridih, in Jaunpur district, Uttar Pradesh, India.
+I moved to Calcutta during high school to better prepare for the IIT-JEE exam.
+The inspiration to go to IIT came from my elder brother, who graduated from IIT-BHU just as I entered IIT-KGP.

-I like to play outdoor sports though the pandemic turned me into a mild chess addict.
-I am an average player of Badminton, below average player of Tennis but a decent swimmer.
-Recently, I have started showing control in Ping-Pong too.
-Sometime I think if overthinking was a sport, I would definitely be a pro there.
+I enjoy playing outdoor sports, though the pandemic turned me into a mild chess addict.
+I am an average badminton player, a below-average tennis player, but a decent swimmer.
+Lately, I have even started showing some control in ping-pong.

 I also enjoy writing poetry, mostly lingering somewhere between melancholy and hope.
-I love deep philosophical discussions on anything related to how human beings and the universe work and interact.
-Apart from natutal fondness for Cricket, I have been a regular follower of Tennis and Badminton.
-And talking about my idols, I take inspiration from Sundar Pichai [Google CEO / IIT KGP Alumni], Abhijit Banerjee [Indian-American Nobel Laureate] and Rafael Nadal [Tennis Player], given their background.
+I love deep philosophical discussions about how human beings and the universe work and interact.
+Apart from a natural fondness for cricket, I have been a regular follower of tennis and badminton.

+As for those who inspire me, I take inspiration from Sundar Pichai (Google CEO and fellow IIT-KGP alumnus), Abhijit Banerjee (Indian-American Nobel Laureate), and Rafael Nadal—not just for their achievements, but for the journeys that shaped them.
 Here are some pictures, that explain the above.

 {% include gallery.html gallery_path=page.gallery_path %}